 Schwab making this move to offer free online stock and ETF trading for all customers, as the 3rd largest investment firm (behind only Fidelity and Vanguard) with over $3 trillion in customer assets, is much more impactful than a new entrant doing the same.
 Schwab is a market mover.
 When it does something, all of the other big players pay attention and often follow suit.
 In fact, within 24 hours after the announcement, TD Ameritrade’s stock fell 22%, and it announced it would also be offering the same.

 Mainstream free stock & ETF trading is here.
-I expect that it’s only a matter of time before Fidelity, Vanguard, and others follow suit.
+I expect that it’s only a matter of time before the remaining broker holdouts follow suit.

 Should Free Trading Change your Investment Behavior?

 Does this change matter?
 And should it have any impact on how you invest?
 While this move is a positive for investors in that it continues the lower cost trend, it won’t change my investment behavior and it probably shouldn’t change yours either.
 I’m actually a tad bit concerned that this could create some bad habits.
 Let me explain…

 1. Most amateur investors shouldn’t touch stocks and options

 If you’ve been following this site, you are probably aware that I am a fan of passive investing in index funds and ETFs.
 It’s boring, but incredibly effective.
 Market timing by trading in and out of stocks is a fool’s game – one that I participated in many years ago and much more often that not, got burned by.
 And trying to pick winner and loser stocks is also a fool’s game.
 I worry that this trend could inspire poor